Multi-version Concurrency Control (MVCC)

 MVCC in Operation

 We’ll use Figure 1 to compare MVCC to pessimistic locking, in operation.
 The diagram shows three database tables, each with five rows, and three tasks that are reading and/or modifying certain rows of certain tables.
 Task 1 is modifying Table 1’s row 3 (T1R3) and Table 2’s row 5 (T2R5).
 Task 2 is modifying T3R1, T3R3 and T3R5.
 Task 3 is reading T3R3 and modifying T1R5 and T3R2.
 Note that there are two copies (versions) of T3R3: a copy in Task 2 and Task 3.

 With MVCC, the three tasks run in parallel.
 With pessimistic locking, there are three possibilities: database locking, table locking and row locking.
 Each will exhibit different degrees of parallelism (but all less than MVCC).

 Database locking: Task 1, Task 2 and Task 3 will be serialized.
 In other words, Task 1 will be granted access to the database while Task 2 and Task 3 are blocked as they “wait their turn.”
 When Task 1 completes its transaction, Task 2 will run while Task 3 continues to wait.
 Finally, Task 3 will run after Task 2 completes its transaction.

 Table locking: Task 1 and Task 2 will run in parallel because Task 1 acquires locks on Table 1 and Table 2, while Task 2 acquires locks only on Table 3 (so, no conflicting lock requests and both tasks will be granted the locks).
 Task 3 will block until Task 1 and Task 2 complete because it needs a lock on Table 1 (which is locked by Task 1) and Table 3 (which is locked by Task 2).
-Task 3 will be blocked for the length of time required by Task 1 or Task 2, whichever is greater.
+Then task 3 will be blocked for the length of time required by Task 1 or Task 2, whichever is greater.

 Row locking: Again, Task 1 and Task 2 will run in parallel because they operate on different tables, (hence on different rows).
 Task 3 will again block because Task 2 has a write lock on T3R3, which Task 3 wants to read.
 However, unlike table locking, Task 3 will wait only for the duration of Task 2; it is not blocked by Task 1.